Appearance

 Evaluate, justify, synthesise, propose — combine ideas, judge claims and methods (senior secondary style).

-A commentator claims: The Big Bang is “just a guess” because nobody was there.
-The best scientific evaluation is:
+A commentator says the Big Bang is “just a guess” because nobody was there.
+The strongest scientific reply is:

-Evaluate: Because one climate model simplified cloud physics, all modelling of future warming is worthless.
+Evaluate: Because one climate model simplified cloud physics, all projections of future warming are worthless.

-A student argues we should ignore human-caused greenhouse gas trends because weather was cold last week.
+A student argues we should dismiss human-caused greenhouse gas trends because weather was cold last week.
 The best critique is:

-To justify using both models and observations for climate, a scientist would most likely say:
+To justify using both models and observations in climate science, a researcher would most likely say:

 Evaluate “If models disagree on cloud feedback, we know nothing about future warming.”

-Synthesise how biosphere and atmosphere exchanges matter for interannual CO₂ growth rate:
+Synthesise how biosphere–atmosphere exchanges matter for year-to-year CO₂ growth rate:

 Critique using a cold winter in one region as proof that global warming has stopped:

-Justify teaching Big Bang as a model rather than a casual guess:
+Justify teaching the Big Bang as a scientific model rather than a casual guess:

 Propose why paleoclimate proxies (ice cores, sediments) complement instrumental records: